uschpc/USC-BackendAI-Testing-Docs/software-modules.md

 ### Use `module spider`

 If you know the name of a software package you want to use, enter the `module spider` command to find out if it is available and how to load it.

+Unlike `module av`, which shows only what is currently available to load, `module spider` can find software across all module hierarchies and show which prerequisite modules must be loaded first.

 For example, to search for Open MPI modules: